thegenemyers/DFA-SPEC/DAF-spec.md

 follwed by U or O indicating either an *unordered* or *ordered* collection.
 The remainder of the line then consists of a name for the collection followed by a non-empty list of ID's refering to segments and/or edges that are *separated by single spaces* (i.e. the list is in a single column of the tab-delimited format).
+P-lines with the same name are considered to be concatenated together in the order in which they appear, and a group list may refer to another group recursively.

 An unordered collection refers to the subgraph induced by the vertices and edges in the collection (i.e. one adds all edges between a pair of segments in the list and one adds all segments adjacent to edges in the list.)
 An ordered collection captures paths in the graph consisting of the listed objects